John Crichton-Stuart, 3rd Marquess of Bute: Interests

-The Marquess's vast range of interests, which included astrology, medieval art, religion, medievalism, the occult, architecture, travelling, linguistics, and philanthropy, filled his relatively short life.
-A prolific writer, bibliophile and traveller, as well as, somewhat reluctantly, a businessman, his energies were on a monumentally Victorian scale.
+The Marquess had a range of interests, including astrology, medieval art, religion, medievalism, the occult, architecture, travelling, linguistics, and philanthropy.
+A prolific writer, bibliophile and traveller, and a reluctant businessman.
 "A liturgist and ecclesiologist of real distinction", he published on a wide range of topics.
-But at a distance, just over one hundred years from his death, it is his architectural patronage as "the greatest builder of country houses in nineteenth-century Britain" that creates his lasting memorial.
+However his architectural patronage as "the greatest builder of country houses in nineteenth-century Britain" that created his lasting memorial.

 In 1865, the Marquess met William Burges and the two embarked on an architectural partnership, the results of which long outlasted Burges' own death in 1881.
 Bute's desires and money allied with Burges' fantastical imagination and skill led to the creation of two of the finest examples of the late Victorian era Gothic Revival, Cardiff Castle and Castell Coch.
 The two buildings represent both the potential of colossal industrial wealth and the desire to escape the scene of that wealth's creation.
 The theme recurs again and again in the huge outpouring of Bute's patronage, in chapels, castle, abbeys, universities and palaces.
 Bute's later buildings are hardly less remarkable than his collaborations with Burges.
 Robert Rowand Anderson rebuilt the Georgian Mount Stuart House for him, and Bute worked in collaboration with many of Burges's colleagues, including William Frame and Horatio Walter Lonsdale, on the interiors.
 John Kinross was Bute's architect for the sympathetic and creative reworking of the partially ruined Falkland Palace.
 Kinross also restored Greyfriars in Elgin for Bute.

 As a burgess of Cardiff, the Marquess accepted the invitation to be mayor of Cardiff for the municipal year from November 1890.